tagazok/my-workshops/custom-vision/tutorial.md

 Now that you have uploaded and tagged your images, it's time to train your model.

-* Ckick `Train` to open the training dialog.
+* Click on the `Train` button to open the training dialog.
 * Leave `Quick Training` selected and click `Train` to begin the training process.

-It will take a few minutes to train your model.
+It will take between 2 to 5 minutes to train your model.

 --sep--
 ---